rwexler/chem-402-5020/_sources/section-03.md

 ## Deriving an Equation of State

-In [Lecture 1](lecture-01.md), we defined an **equation of state** as a mathematical relationship among state variables.
+In [Section 1](section-01.md), we defined an **equation of state** as a mathematical relationship among state variables.
 Above, each gas law relates *two* state variables (among $P, V, T, N$) under conditions where two other variables remain constant.
 To derive a single equation of state that relates *all* four variables, we can combine these laws and use multivariate calculus (as covered in [Math 233](https://math.wustl.edu/calculus-iii)).

 ### Total Differential